 3. Commercial Fin Fishermen Ineligible.
 Persons who are licensed as a commercial fishermen (as those terms are defined by applicable South Carolina law or under any federal law) during the Tournament (one day or more during the Tournament period) are not eligible to participate in the Tournament.

 4. Employee and Certain Volunteers Ineligible.
-Employees of the Coastal Conservation Association, members of the Redfish Release Team, the STAR Committee, the Tournament Check-In Committee, any person who has knowledge not known to the general public concerning the Redfish which were tagged and released for the Tournament and any of the foregoing’s Immediate Family members are not eligible to participate in the Tournament.
+Employees of the Coastal Conservation Association, members of the Redfish Release Team, the STAR Committee, any person who has knowledge not known to the general public concerning the Redfish which were tagged and released for the Tournament and any of the foregoing’s Immediate Family members are not eligible to participate in the Tournament.

 5. Professional Fishing Guides Ineligible.
 Except for the Guides Division as set forth below, Professional fishing guides licensed and permitted by the state of South Carolina and/or the Federal Government and their Immediate Families are not eligible to participate in the Tournament.
 (Note: Participants in the Tournament may fish with a licensed professional guide or charter boat captain).
 Professional fishing guides licensed and permitted by the state of South Carolina and/or the Federal Government may enter the Guides Division.